 With Kiwis stuck at home during the nationwide lockdown, the New Zealand Red Cross also launched a Red Cross Virtual Tour.
 This virtual run covers a distance of 71 kilometres, and treats runners to views of the Lake Taupo area as they make progress on their run.

 People are encouraged to share their pictures on social media under the hashtag #RedCrossVirtualTour in order to win prizes.
-All funds raised will support the New Zealand Red Cross’s essential services, including their coronavirus emergency response.
+All funds raised will support the New Zealand Red Cross’s essential services, including their Covid-19 emergency response.

 Mexican Red Cross

-The Mexican Red Cross has fitted out 98 ambulances with bio-contingency capsules to enable teams to safely attend suspected or severe cases of coronavirus.
+The Mexican Red Cross has fitted out 98 ambulances with bio-contingency capsules to enable teams to safely attend suspected or severe cases of Covid-19.
 They have also set up 20 areas where commuters’ temperatures can be measured in the capital's metro stops and main squares.